amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 - 2 compliance officers (regulatory interface)
 - 1 operations manager (exceptions)

-112 people lost their jobs.
+112 people were freed from jobs that never should have existed.

-Pause on that.
-Each had a mortgage, a family, a story about retirement.
-PE firm offered generous severance—six months for most, a year for some.
-Called it "retraining assistance."
-Retrain a 55-year-old insurance broker into what exactly?
+Pause on that complexity.
+Each had built a life around work that was essentially theater—processing forms that AI handles in seconds, attending meetings about meetings, creating reports nobody read.
+The PE firm offered generous severance—six months for most, a year for some—plus retraining assistance.
+But here's the real question: retrain for what?
+When 85% of traditional work is revealed as unnecessary, what remains?

-Most took packages quietly.
-Some sued—age discrimination, wrongful termination, breach of contract.
-Lawsuits settled undisclosed.
-Transformation continued.
+Some embraced it as liberation—finally time to pursue passions delayed by decades of grinding.
+Others mourned the loss of identity that came from even meaningless work.
+The lawsuits that followed weren't really about age discrimination—they were about existential panic.
+What are we when our work evaporates?

 The eight who remained got 50% raises.
 They don't talk about the 112 who didn't.